Christ Community Church: Wilbur Glenn Voliva

 Wilbur Glenn Voliva succeeded Dowie as General Overseer of Zion in 1906 and renamed the church to "Christian Catholic Apostolic Church".
 He kept tight control on his some 6000 followers, which made up the community, even up to the point of dictating their choice of marriage partners.
 All real estate in Zion, while sold at market rates, was conveyed under an 1100-year lease, subject to many restrictions and subject to termination at the whim of the General Overseer.
-Religions other than the Christian Catholic Apostolic Church were effectively banned - visiting preachers from rival sects were harassed and hounded out of town by the city police force.
+Religions other than the Christian Catholic Apostolic Church were effectively banned – visiting preachers from rival sects were harassed and hounded out of town by the city police force.

 He diversified Zion Industries to include a bakery which produced the popular Zion brand fig bar cookies and White Dove chocolates.
 Zion was a one company town and its workers were paid substandard wages.

 A strict code of morality was imposed in the town on all persons who set foot inside city limits.
 It was unlawful for women to wear short dresses, high heels, bathing suits or lipstick.
 Ham, bacon, oysters, liquor and tobacco were banned, as were drugstores, medical buildings, movie theaters, and globes (as they challenged Voliva's flat-earth cosmology).
 A ten o'clock curfew was rigidly enforced.
-You could be arrested for whistling on Sunday.
+One could be arrested for whistling on Sunday.
 These laws were enforced by Voliva's police force, called the Praetorian Guard, whose helmets carried the word 'PATIENCE' and whose sleeves bore images of doves.
 Policemen wore Bibles and clubs on their belts.